What Happens When You Click "Start Setup Wizard" (A Behind-the-Scenes Look)

 The first thing the wizard does is pull data from your Shopify store.
 Here's what it grabs:

-- Products Retrieved: All your products with names, descriptions, prices, images, and variants
+- Products Retrieved: all your products with names, descriptions, prices, images, and variants

 - Pages Retrieved: About pages, shipping info, return policy — anything you've published

-- Blogs Retrieved: If you have blog posts, those get pulled too (great for FAQs)
+- Blogs Retrieved: if you have blog posts, those get pulled too (great for FAQs)

-- Theme Colors Retrieved: Your store's primary colors so the widget matches your brand
+- Theme Colors Retrieved: your store's primary colors so the widget matches your brand

 Step 2: Building Your Knowledge Base

-- Vector Store Created: A searchable database optimized for AI retrieval
+- Vector Store Created: a searchable database optimized for AI retrieval

-- Files Uploaded: Your products, pages, and blog posts get converted into a format the AI can understand
+- Files Uploaded: your products, pages, and blog posts get converted into a format the AI can understand

-Think of it as giving your AI a cheat sheet of everything about your store.
 When a customer asks "Do you ship to Germany?", the AI doesn't just guess — it searches your shipping page, finds the relevant info, and answers based on YOUR actual policies.
+This is called RAG (Retrieval-Augmented Generation).

 Step 3: Creating Your AI Assistant

-- Assistant Created: An OpenAI-powered chatbot configured for e-commerce support
+- Assistant Created: an OpenAI-powered chatbot configured for e-commerce support

-- Template Linked: Adds pre-built Shopify functions (product search, order lookup)
+- Template Linked: adds pre-built Shopify functions (product search, order lookup)

-- Shared Assistant Created: Generates the public-facing chat widget customers will see
+- Shared Assistant Created: generates the public-facing chat widget customers will see

-- Shopify Configuration Updated: Registers the widget with your store so it works immediately
+- Shopify Configuration Updated: registers the widget with your store so it works immediately

 The "Assistant" is the backend brain — where you configure prompts, temperature settings, and knowledge base connections.
 The "Shared Assistant" is the public widget customers interact with.
-Think of it like: one is your kitchen (backend), the other is the dining room (customer-facing).

 What You Get at the End